 - SMB connections to the servers you configure.
 These are used to browse and stream your own music files.
 Requests only go to the servers you specify.

-- Local-network discovery (Bonjour): the app advertises for SMB servers on your local network.
+- Local-network discovery (Bonjour): the app browses for SMB servers and 1-bit Bridge instances on your local network.
 No data leaves your network.

-api.deezer.com) to retrieve a public artist photo.
+api.deezer.com) to retrieve a public artist photo — but only for SMB shares.
+1-bit bridge sources are unaffected by this toggle: their artist images come from the bridge server itself, and the iOS app never contacts Deezer for bridge content.
 No user identifier, account info, device ID, or other personal data is sent — only the artist's name.
 You can disable this at any time in Settings.
 Deezer's own privacy policy: https://www.deezer.com/legal/personal-datas

 What we do not do